 If you receive a dispute notification and the order has not yet been shipped:

 - Please inform Paytrail.
 In practice, this means you accept the dispute.
 We will send an invoice which will include the amount plus processing fees.

-- THE PAYMENT SHOULD NOT BE REFUNDED FROM THE MERCHANT PANEL; THE REFUND IS POSSIBLE BY ACCEPTING THE DISPUTE!
-Refunding the payment through the Merchant Panel may lead to the loss of the payment twice: once from the refund in the Merchant Panel and once from the dispute process.
+- NOTE!
+The payment should not be refunded from the Merchant panel; the payment is refunded by accepting the dispute.
+Refunding the payment through the Merchant panel may lead to the loss of the payment twice: once from the refund in the Merchant panel and once from the dispute process.

 If a product/service has been delivered

 If the dispute concerns a charge for an order that has been delivered, delivery confirmation is required.
 In this case, send the documents requested in the dispute notification to Paytrail.
 Typically, these are:

 - A copy of the receipt of payment sent to the customer (typically an order confirmation or purchase invoice accompanying the package)